glauciabierwagen/rating-ui-app/README.md

 # Rating App

-This project is about creating a rating app.
+This project is about creating a rating app (To do list, Feeback Component).